|How To Take Out A Warrant|

 If you are the victim of an offense that occurred within the city limits of Jasper, you should make a report of this incident to the Jasper Police Department.
 A police officer will determine if the charge is a misdemeanor or a felony offense.
 If the charge is a misdemeanor and you want to press charges against the perpetrator of the offense, you will need to see a magistrate at the Jasper Municipal Court located inside City Hall.

 There are certain procedures set out in the Code of Alabama that must be followed in the process of pressing charges against an individual.
-Below is an outline of what you need to know and and what must be done to press charges against someone.
+What you need to know and what must be done to press charges against someone is detailed below.

 Consider that you may be subpoenaed to court on the case and if you do not appear, you can be charged and arrested for failure to appear in court.
 Any false statements you may make will subject you to civil and/or criminal liability.
 A decision to press charges against a perpetrator involves many steps to ensure proper procedure is followed.
 It is important that each step is followed closely.